rbowen/presentations/talking-to-management/slides.md

 ???
 * Open source investments take a while to pay off
+* My manager suggests that investments in open source take 3 years to pay off
+    * It takes a while to become a committer/maintainer
+    * It take a long time to master the code base
+    * It takes a long time to change company culture
 * Most companies are not good a patience
+    * Especially if they have to produce a quarterly earnings report

 ---
 class: center,middle